hideyukiinada/od/README.md

 These images are included in the source tree and licensed under [Apache License 2.0](https://github.com/tensorflow/models/blob/master/LICENSE)

 ## Step 3.
 Create your own dataset for object detection
-There are four sub steps in this step:
+There are four sub-steps in this step:

-1. Get images
+1. Obtain images with objects that you want to detect
 2. Obtain a software product to mark location of your objects in each image
 3. Mark a location in each image
 4. Convert the image and location data into a file format that your ML software can process

 ### Step 3.1.
-Get images
+Obtain images with objects that you want to detect
 I used my iPhone and recorded a video of my dogs Aimee and Pink for about 4 minutes 40 seconds.
 I exported jpeg images from the MOV file with 3 frames/second.
 I got 839 jpeg images with the below command:

 ```
 ffmpeg -i IMG_6204.MOV -vf fps=3 ../frames/aimee_pink_%05d.jpg
 ```
+Each JPEG file was 1920x1080 with 3 channels.

 If you want to classify objects that are accessible to you, I recommend using a video instead of taking a photo or collecting images over the Internet because:
 1) It is much faster to capture a video with lots of images instead of taking separate photos